Every parent wants to know: “How do I get my kids to listen?”

 If this is familiar: you are running around the house, trying to get ready, and you’re repeatedly calling up to your five year old that it’s time to get ready, and they keep playing- you have trained them to ignore you.
 They can keep playing and NOT do what you say.

 Your fix: don’t let them ignore you and don’t repeat yourself.
 When you repeat yourself, you’re teaching your child that you don’t mean it the first time.

-Here’s how you can get back on track.
+Here’s how you can get back on track and make these transitions go smoothly.

 Note: What I am going to recommend does take time and effort and creativity.
 And you have to be in a decent or at least neutral mood.
 But ask yourself how much time you spend TRYING to get your kids to listen- and what kind of mood you’re in at the end of that?
 This is worth it- and will save you so much heartache down the road.